Alofi Island

 Alofi is an uninhabited island in the Pacific Ocean belonging to the French overseas collectivity (collectivité d'outre-mer, or COM) of Wallis and Futuna.
-Alofi was inhabited until 1840.
+Data shows that Alofi was inhabited until 1840.
 The highest point on the island is Kolofau.
 The 3,500 ha island is separated from the larger neighbouring island of Futuna by a 1.7 km channel.
 Alofi has been recognised as an Important Bird Area (IBA) by BirdLife International for its red-footed booby colony and the vulnerable shy ground dove, as well as for various restricted-range bird species (including crimson-crowned fruit doves, blue-crowned lorikeets, Polynesian wattled honeyeaters, Polynesian trillers, Fiji shrikebills and Polynesian starlings).